isrt09/Artificial_Neural_Network/README.md

  ## Projects using Artificial Neural Networks (ANN):
- - HandWritten Digit Recognition using ANN
+ - HandWritten Digit Recognition using Artificial Neural Networks (ANN).
- - Build an ANN Regression Model to predict the Electrical Energy Output of a Combined Cycle Power Plant
+ - Build an ANN Regression Model to predict the Electrical Energy Output of a Combined Cycle Power Plant.
+ - Build an Artificial Neural Networks (ANN) Classification Model to Image classify in Fashion House Cloths.
+ - Build an Artificial Neural Networks (ANN) Regression Model to predict California Household Price.